jeremythille/Wsync/README.md

 # Wsync - File Sync Utility

 A tiny, minimal Windows desktop application for synchronizing files between your local desktop and an FTP/SFTP server.
+Uses **WinSCP** as the sync engine for reliable, efficient file transfers.

 ## Features

 - 🖥️ Clean, minimal UI - quickly see sync status at a glance
 - 📋 Easy per-project configuration - manage multiple projects
 - 🚀 Portable - no installation needed, can run from a USB key
-- 🪶 Super lightweight - less than 2 MB
+- 🪶 Super lightweight - less than 2 MB (plus WinSCP)
 - 🔄 Bi-directional file sync (Desktop ↔ FTP/SFTP)
 - 🎯 Multiple analysis modes:
   - **Full**: Analyzes all files recursively